-Nationally recognized biological dentist Dr. John Augspurger, DDS is now practicing in Denver at the Thrive Integrated Health Center located at 455 South Hudson St., Suite 200 in Denver just east of Cherry Creek.
-Dr. John and his staff are passionate about an integrated approach to holistic dental health care, which we believe is the […]
+Nationally-recognized biological dentist Dr. John Augspurger, DDS is now practicing in Denver at the Thrive Integrated Health Center located at 455 South Hudson St., Suite 200 in Denver just east of Cherry Creek.
+Dr. John and his staff are passionate about an integrated approach to holistic dental health care, which we believe is the future […]

 Mercury (Amalgam) Removal

 Dr. John Augspurger follows a strict protocol in the removal of mercury (amalgam) filings.
-He is a member of the International Academy of Oral Medicine Toxicology, which has done extensive research on the dangerous effects of oral mercury and the safest methods for minimizing the mercury exposure to the patient, himself and staff members.
+He is a member of the International Academy of Oral Medicine Toxicology, which has done extensive research on the dangerous effects of oral mercury and the safest methods for minimizing the mercury exposure to you the patient, himself, and staff.

 Why Replace Mercury Fillings?

 The traditional “silver” filling is made with more than 50% mercury, and should in fact be called a “mercury” filling.
 Mercury is the most toxic non-radioactive substance on the planet, worse than both lead and arsenic.
 There is no safe level for mercury in the human body.
 It is harmful at all levels, even in small doses.
 For years we all believed that mercury in dental fillings is contained and is safe.
 Today, however, it has been conclusively shown that mercury gas leaks out of fillings, especially when eating or drinking anything hot or acidic.
 If you have mercury in your mouth, be sure you have it removed safely by an experienced biological dentist.
 At Biodentist, our safety protocols are among the highest in the profession.

 The Removal Process

 At Biodentist, we exceed the protocols set by the IAOMT.
 Your safety is our main concern.
 We use the following: